josh-degraw/josh-degraw/README.md

 # Hi there 👋
-I'm a Software Engineer currently working at [Pluralsight](https://pluralsight.com).
+I'm a Senior Software Engineer currently working at Shopify

 I'm particularly interested in .NET (C# and F#), React and Typescript.